dougsweetser/Q/docs/Gravity/space-times-time_invariance.md

 fundamental forces of physics?
 Given the stellar record of special relativity, there is reason to hope.

-### A  Appendix: Maxwell equations and the Lorentz group using real-valued
+## Appendix: Maxwell equations and the Lorentz group using real-valued
 quaternions

 The homogeneous Maxwell equations are vector identities.
 They hold when